Check Your Food Thermometer

 For digital thermometers: Follow the instructions provided by the manufacturer.
 Some thermometers cannot be calibrated.

-In high-altitude areas, water boils at a lower temperature, so check with your local Cooperative Extension Service or Health Department for the exact temperature of boiling water in your area.
+Note: In high-altitude areas, water boils at a lower temperature, so check with your local Cooperative Extension Service or Health Department for the exact temperature of boiling water in your area.

 To learn more about food thermometers and how to care for them, visit the USDA's Food Safety and Inspection Service Web site.